 Benefits of attending the Learn to teach Yoga to Seniors workshop:

-- Learn from Liz Williams, leading yoga for seniors educator and healthy aging specialist
+- Learn from Liz Williams, leading yoga for seniors educator, healthy aging specialist and Yoga therapist

 - Learn practical tools and techniques that you can apply immediately with your students and clients